 Both six-course sequences have either SE201-int or SE 200 as prerequisites, and would normally be started in second year.
-The sequences cover much of the core SE material in SEEK.
-Each groups the material in a slightly different way, but ultimately results in the same knowledge being taught.
 Also, both sequences contain SE212.

-In both sequences, the courses are labeled (A), (B) \dots (F).
+In both sequences, the courses are labeled (A), (B) ...
+(F).
 These letters are used in the course patterns discussed in section 6.5; they indicate the slots into which the courses can be placed.